android/architecture-samples/README.md

 ### Complexity - understandability

-Developers need to be familiar with Room.
+Low, since developers only need to be familiar with Room.

 ### Testability